-COM1 Used to connect an ASCII terminal.
+- 1 COM1 Used to connect an ASCII terminal.
 This terminal is called BUMP console.
-The Stand-By menu is available only on the terminal connected to this port.
-COM2 Used to remotely connect, via an external modem, an ASCII terminal to be used for remote maintenance by customer service centers.
-It can also be used as a normal RS-232 serial line. СОМЗ Used as a normal RS-232 serial line.
+The Stand-By Menu is available only on the terminal connected to this port. - 2 COM2 Used to remotely connect, via an external modem, an ASCII terminal to be used for remote maintenance by customer service centers.
+It can also be used as a normal RS-232 serial line. - 3 COM3 Used as a normal RS-232 serial line.
 It can also be used to connect an external UPS device (Uninterruptible Power Supply).
-The UPS, if present, provides continuous power to the system and sustains it in case of outages, for a given amount of time.
-SVGA Used to connect a graphic display monitor which is defined, by default, as the Open Firmware console.
+The UPS, if present, provides continuous power to the system and sustains it in case of outages, for a given amount of time. - 4 SVGA Used to connect a graphic display monitor which is defined, by default, as the Open Firmware console.

-Perform the following steps to physically connect any terminals to the system:
+Perform the following steps to physically connect any terminals to your system:

-- 1. Connect the terminal to the proper port on the rear of the unit, as follows: - a.
-If you have a graphic monitor, connect it to the SVGA port. - b.
+- 1. Connect the terminal to the proper port on the rear of the CPU drawer, as follows: - a.
+If you have a graphic monitor, connect it to the SVGA port. - Note: An extender cable for the graphic monitor is supplied with the system.
+Use it in case the distance between the CPU drawer and the monitor requires it. - b.
 If you have an ASCII terminal, connect it to the COM1 serial port (BUMP console) or to any other free serial port. - 2.
 Connect the terminal(s) power cord(s) to the proper power outlet(s).